-I have been curious about juicing ever since I heard my brother in law was juicing fruits and vegetables with his $80 new appliance.
-I was looking for a way to stay healthy throughout the year and I thought juicing would be a great way to take in a number of fruits and vegetables each day.
+I’ve been curious about juicing ever since I heard my brother-in-law was juicing fruits and vegetables with his new $80 appliance.
+I was looking for a way to stay healthy throughout the year, and I thought juicing would be a great way to take in lots of fruits and vegetables each day.

 The idea behind juicing is that most of the nutrients from the original fruit or vegetable are retained.
-Of course eating raw fruits or vegetables is best, but juicing is a better option than cooking or steaming them.
-Juicing them also enables you to drink a number of fruits and vegetables in a single glass.
+Of course, eating raw fruits or vegetables is best, but juicing is a better option than cooking or steaming them.
+Juicing them also enables you to drink a huge amount of fruits and vegetables in a single glass.

-Are the Costs Bearable?
+But Are the Costs Bearable?

-My fiancée and I recently got a juicer as a present at a wedding shower.
-The one we got retails for around $300 and sports a number of fantastic benefits.
-When shopping for a juicer, know what you are looking for because there are pros and cons to just about every unit.
+My fiancée and I recently got a juicer as a present at our wedding shower.
+The one we received retails for around $300 and boasts a number of fantastic benefits.
+When shopping for a juicer, know what you’re looking for, because there are pros and cons to just about every unit.
 Some are easier to clean, while others can make more juice at once.
-What is more important to everyone will be different, but do take the time to look into the specifics before the purchase.
+What’s important to everyone will be different, so take the time to look into the specifics before purchasing.

-Is the Hassle Worth It For You?
+Is the Hassle Worth It for You?

-If you are overweight and struggling with losing weight, juicing may be the answer.
-Many people are turning to juicing because it can be substituted for the unhealthy food that was previously part of their diet.
-I am going to give juicing a try and see how it works in my daily diet, since I already have the appliance with me.
-Have you ever tried juicing?
-How is it working out for you?
+If you’re struggling to lose weight, juicing may be the answer.
+Many people are turning to juicing because it can be substituted for unhealthy foods that were previously part of their diet.
+I’m going to give juicing a try and see how it works in my daily diet, since I already own the appliance.